Macroeconomic Outlook as of November 2025

 • 3.
 Labor Market & Economic Growth - Expect a continued cooling of the labor market (rather than a crash) and modest growth.
 The chance of a shallow technical recession has increased given weak momentum, policy drag, and external risks.

 • 4.
-Government Policy: Tariffs, Tax Reform, and Deficits - Policy direction will likely favor tax extensions and rate cuts over fiscal restraint.
+Government Policy: Tariffs, Tax Reform, and Deficits - Policy direction is uncertain but will likely favor tax extensions and rate cuts over fiscal restraint.

 • Fixed Income: Continue to favor shorter durations given policy uncertainty and inflation risk.
 Longer-dated bonds remain less attractive until inflation expectations decline and policy path becomes clearer.
 Real‐return (inflation‐adjusted) securities may be more interesting, but still challenged if inflation persists.